kirilenkobm/krlnk_gleitzsch_core/README.md

 A simple algorithm that applies FFT to introduce glitch to image arrays.
 Imitates sound compression and decompression.
+The project depends on `fftw3` which can be installed using `brew`.
 Just do `git clone` and `make`.

 To run tests: